Drug lord: Manuel Noriega

-As a top drug-trafficker in Mexico, Amado Carrillo (1956–1997) was transporting four times more cocaine to the U.S. than any other trafficker, building a fortune of over $25 billion.
-He was called El Señor de Los Cielos ("The Lord of the Skies") for his use of over 22 private 727 jet airliners to transport Colombian cocaine to municipal airports and dirt airstrips around Mexico, including Juárez.
-He was a member of the Guadalajara Cartel and worked for Miguel Ángel Félix Gallardo.
-After Félix was arrested, Amado formed the Juarez Cartel.
-In the months before his death, the DEA described Carrillo as the most-powerful drug trafficker of his era, and many analysts claimed profits neared $25 billion, making him one of the world's wealthiest men.

 Ramon Arellano Felix

 Ramón Arellano Félix was a Mexican drug lord who was a founding member of the Tijuana drug cartel (a.k.a. the Arellano-Félix Organization) alongside his brothers.
 Arellano Félix was allegedly one of the most ruthless enforcers in the organization and was a suspect in various murders.
 He had been linked by Mexican police to the 1997 massacre of twelve members of a family outside of Ensenada, Baja California.
 The family was related to a drug dealer that had an unpaid debt to the Arellano Félix Cartel.
 On September 18, 1997, Arellano Félix was placed on the FBI's ten most-wanted list.
 In a sealed indictment in the United States District Court for the Southern District of California, he was charged with conspiracy to import cocaine and marijuana..
-Ramon and his brothers, primarily Benjamin Arellano Felix were the undisputed leaders of the Tijuana Cartel and developed an intense rivalry with Joaquin Guzman Loera’s Sinaloa Cartel.
-The war between both organizations lasted more than 10 years until Ramón was killed in Mazatlán on February 10, 2002 by policemen allegedly on the payroll of the rival, Sinaloa Cártel.
+Ramon and his brothers, primarily Benjamin Arellano Felix were the undisputed leaders of the Tijuana Cartel and developed an intense rivalry with Joaquin Guzman Loera's Sinaloa Cartel.
+The war between both organizations lasted more than 10 years until Ramón was killed in Mazatlán on February 10, 2002, by policemen allegedly on the payroll of the rival, Sinaloa Cártel.